Copyright (c) 2020, Apple Inc. All rights reserved.

 from coremltools.converters.mil.mil import Builder as mb

-from coremltools.converters.mil.mil import Operation, types
+from coremltools.converters.mil.mil import Function, Operation, Var, types

 from coremltools.converters.mil.mil.block import is_current_opset_version_compatible_with